postfixadmin/postfixadmin/DOCUMENTS/OIDC-Feature.md

 - **No discovery document issuer validation** — The `.well-known/openid-configuration` document's `issuer` field is not validated against the configured issuer.
 This is only a risk if the discovery endpoint can be manipulated.
 - **UserInfo endpoint** — When used, the `sub` claim from UserInfo is not verified against the ID token's `sub`.
 This is only a risk if the UserInfo endpoint is compromised.

+## Deviations from Upstream Patterns

+- **Atomic upsert for auto-provisioning** — PostfixAdmin's standard pattern for creating records is check-then-insert (`db_query_one` → `db_insert`).
+This code uses database-specific atomic upsert syntax instead:
+  - PostgreSQL/SQLITE: `INSERT ...
+ON CONFLICT DO NOTHING`
+  - MySQL: `INSERT IGNORE`

+  **Rationale:** The check-then-insert pattern has a race condition when two concurrent OIDC logins attempt to create the same admin account simultaneously.
+The second insert would fail with a duplicate key error.
+Atomic upsert eliminates this race condition at the database level.

+  **Trade-off:** This introduces database-specific SQL branching (`db_pgsql()` / `db_sqlite()` check) instead of using the database-agnostic `db_insert()` wrapper.
+The upstream pattern is preferred for maintainability, but the race condition is a real concern for OIDC auto-provisioning where concurrent first-logins are plausible.

 ## Local QA Results

 | Check | Result |